gx9702/UA-TypeRepository/Core/Part14/DataTypes/StructureDescription/readme.md

 <!-- datatype -->
 ## StructureDescription
+This Structure DataType provides the concrete DataTypeDescription for Structure DataTypes.
+It is a subtype of the DataTypeDescription DataType.
+The StructureDescription is formally defined in Table A.5.
 <!-- end of description -->
 The fields of the StructureDescription DataType are defined in the following table: